United States military buildup in the Caribbean during Operation Southern Spear: Latin America and Caribbean

-Foreign Policy magazine stated that a poll conducted across Latin America (and including US and Canada) in October 2025 showed "fairly strong levels of support among people in the region for a U.S. military intervention in Venezuela to depose Maduro and his government", adding that people in Latin America were more "likely to support such a scenario" than US respondents.

 The Commander of the Cayman Islands Coast Guard, Robert Scotland, stated that the US strikes would "send a very clear message to those entities who have been designated as narco-terrorists, and should serve as a strong deterrent to anyone who seeks to engage in the illicit trafficking of drugs and firearms within our region".
 The Office of the Cayman Island's Governor stated that the British government "recognizes the importance of regional security and is committed to providing advice and capacity building to our Cayman law-enforcement partners", highlighted the mutual defense alliance between the British and American governments, and emphasized organized crime as a common threat.

 The United States maintains two Forward Operating Locations (FOL) on the Dutch territories of Aruba and Curaçao, stemming from a 2000 treaty.
 In response to escalating tensions between Venezuela and the US, the Dutch have taken a neutral position, but say treaties must be honored.
 Dutch Defense Minister Ruben Brekelmans stated that the treaty "permits flights from Curaçao solely for surveillance, monitoring, and the detection of drug shipments.
 This consent applies only to unarmed flights".
 According to the Curacao Chronicle, the minister indicated that the approximate 1,000 soldiers in the Dutch Antilles, as well as the Dutch Caribbean Coast Guard and accompanying aircraft, could be used "if the situation escalates".
 On 19 September, Prime Minister Gilmar Pisas of Curaçao stated it would renew its treaty for the Curaçao-based FOL until at least 2 November 2026.

-The US expressed interest in establishing a temporary military radar base at Maurice Bishop International Airport, Grenada in October.
-The Grenadian government under Prime Minister Dickon Mitchell responded that it would take the request under review.
-Critics urged the Mitchell administration to deny the request, as they feared that the US strikes were a pretext for war with Venezuela, a nation that they say "has not done ... anything" to Grenada.
-The following week Admiral Alvin Holsey traveled to Antigua and Barbuda to make a similar request, but was denied.
-The Grenadian government—working with CARICOM—later stated that decisions would be deferred until "all technical and legal assessments are completed", accounting for national and public interests.
-In November Mitchell said that there was a non-disclosed deadline for approval of the radar station.
+The US expressed interest in establishing a temporary military radar base in Grenada in October.
+Critics urged Prime Minister Dickon Mitchell to deny the request, as they feared that the US strikes were a pretext for war with Venezuela, a nation that they say "has not done ... anything" to Grenada.
+The following week Admiral Alvin Holsey was denied a similar request to Antigua and Barbuda.
+The Grenadian government—working with CARICOM—later stated that a decision would be deferred, and in November Mitchell said that there was a non-disclosed deadline for approval of the radar station.

+In December 2025, Argentina asked the International Criminal Court (ICC) to activate an arrest warrant against Maduro, to which the Venezuelan government responded by accusing Argentina of "presenting itself as a false human rights defender", citing Argentina's support of Israel at the ICC.
+Chilean President-elect José Antonio Kast said during a visit to Argentina and meeting with Milei that he "supports any situation that ends a dictatorship" and that an intervention in Venezuela "would solve a gigantic problem for us and all of Latin America, for all of South America".